Don Pridemore: Superintendent of Public Instruction

 In December 2012, Pridemore announced he would be running for the Wisconsin Superintendent of Public Instruction office in the Wisconsin April 2013 Election.
 In the April 2013 Wisconsin election, Pridemore was defeated by Tony Evers.

 Wisconsin State Senate

 2021 special election

-Pridemore is a candidate for the 13th State Senate district in the 2021 special election.
-Pridemore's residence was challenged but ultimately the challenge was unsuccessful and Pridemore will remain on the ballot.
+Pridemore ran for the 13th State Senate district in a 2021 special election.
+His residence was challenged, but the challenge was unsuccessful and he remained on the ballot.
+Pridemore lost the Republican primary election to John Jagler.

 Controversy

 In 2009, the Democratic Party of Wisconsin filed a complaint with the Government Accountability Board alleging that Pridemore's criticism of a candidate for Superintendent of Public Instruction in a press release issued on his state letterhead violated state law.